 We want to help you feel confident that your advertising is set up appropriately during COVID-19.
 Here are some best practices on how to use Google Ads Smart campaigns to help your business through this time.

 Evaluate your need for advertising

-- If your business is temporarily closed, pause your campaigns and update your Business Profile in Google My Business.
+- If your business is temporarily closed, pause your campaigns and update your Business Profile in Business Profile manager.

 - If your business is still open but this isn’t the best time to be advertising, pause your campaigns.